 Motion parallax refers to the fact that if a listener translates his or her head, the change in azimuth will be range dependent.
 For sources that are very close, a small shift causes a large change in azimuth, while for sources that are distant there is essentially no azimuth change.

 The final cue listed is the ratio of direct to reverberant sound.
 As we mentioned above, the energy received directly from a sound source drops of inversely with the square of the range.
-However, in ordinary rooms, the sound is reflected and scattered many times from environmental surfaces, and the reverberant energy reaching the ears does not change much with the distance from the source to the listener.
-Thus, the ratio of direct to reverberant energy is a major cue for range.
+However, in many situations, the sound is reflected and scattered many times from environmental surfaces, and the reverberant energy reaching the ears does not change much with the distance from the source to the listener.
+Thus, the ratio of direct to reverberant energy is a another cue for range.
 At close ranges, the ratio is very large, while at long ranges it is quite small.
-Fortunately, this is a relatively easy and effective cue to manipulate for HCI applications.

-Primary Source: Department of Electrical and Computer Engineering
+Primary Source: Department of Electrical and Computer Engineering, University of California - Davis, CA